EmergentOrder/onnx-scala/README.md

 You can also pass entire models to nGraph (see Execution Modes below).

 All together, these should enable model inspection and modification, extra compile-time assurances, mixing/matching of backend operator implementations and integration into JVM-based production systems, for a start.

-#### Performance
-A few simple benchmarks, run on my laptop, using full model inference:

-Over 1000 iterations of cold start (using a new backend/session each time) SqueezeNet inference, ONNX-Scala took ~0.04696 seconds on average vs ~0.05948 seconds for ONNX Runtime 1.0 (Python API), > 20% faster.
-If we reuse the backend/session, the gap is larger still.

-Over 10000 sequential runs with the same backend/session, it took ~0.0068 seconds on average, vs ~ 0.0701 seconds for ONNX Runtime, over 10x faster.

-Finally, after modifying the model to use fixed batch size of 1000 (and learning along the way that nGraph does not currently support dynamic batch sizes!), it took ~0.0077 seconds on average vs ~0.0321 seconds for ONNX Runtime, over 4x faster.

-The resulting output values also match ONNX Runtime.

 #### Example execution